 Photo selection—Always be conscious of ethnic and gender diversity.
-Scrutinize photographs for gestures, as some seemingly harmless body language (such as the North American OK and reverse peace signs) are offensive in other places.
+Scrutinize photographs for gestures, as some seemingly harmless body language (such as the North American OK, reverse peace signs, and L-shaped fingers) are offensive in other places.

 Seasons—Avoid using seasons as a time reference since winter in one hemisphere is summer in the other.
 Instead, use months to denote the time of year.